the-power-of-trust/installer-script/detailed step-by-step instruction.md

 On **Ubuntu / Debian** as root do:

-1. Create isolated user 'pot' to do not touch anything in the system and to limit process permissions
+1. Create isolated user 'potrust' to do not touch anything in the system and to limit process permissions
 	```
-	adduser pot --disabled-password --gecos PoT --quiet
+	adduser potrust --disabled-password --gecos potrust --quiet
-	cd /home/pot
+	cd /home/potrust
 	```

 1. Install some required packages